-My experience so far spans countries across Latin America, East Africa, and Europe, where I have harnessed data science and technology to make public institutions more accessible, effective, and accountable.
+My work involves designing, implementing, and evaluating public policies, with prior experience across Latin America, East Africa, and Europe.
 Within the Global Program on Justice and the Rule of Law, I lead research, data, and knowledge initiatives, collaborating closely with government counterparts to enhance the impact of justice reforms.
-Previously, I worked at DIME’s Data and Evidence for Justice Reform (DE JURE) program, where I utilized randomized trials, administrative data, and machine learning to improve our ability to measure, enhance, and evaluate justice systems.
+Previously, I worked at DIME’s Data and Evidence for Justice Reform (DE JURE) program, where I utilized randomized trials, administrative data, and machine learning to improve how we measure and evaluate justice systems.
+I also have prior experience with the Organisation for Economic Cooperation and Development (OECD) and Innovations for Poverty Action (IPA).

 I am currently pursuing a PhD at the University of Oxford’s Blavatnik School of Government.
 I hold a double degree in Law and Economics from University Carlos III of Madrid, and I also have a Master’s in International Policy from Stanford University.